 Compilation and update

-However, you should definitely consider sending a new version of your app to the store if the current published version is one-year-old or older.
+While the renewing of certificates doesn't require a new compilation or an update of your app we strongly recommend sending a new version of your app to the store if the current published version is one-year-old or older.